Loading…

 Charter school authorizing is a powerful tool for responding to local educational gaps and delivering innovative, high-quality public school options tailored to the unique needs of students and families in your community.

-In this session, WRCCS Director Sarah Hackett will explore how authorizers can position themselves as proactive problem solvers of issues facing the community.
+In this session, Associate Director Tim Scottberg will explore how authorizers can position themselves as proactive problem solvers of issues facing the community.
 Topics will include:

 • Assessing local demographic trends and educational needs to inform charter development and approval